mindflayer-zeta/712FinalProject/README.md

 ---Development---
 Feel free to contribute to the project by improving the code, adding new features, or enhancing the user interface.
 You can fork the repository, make changes, and create a pull request for review.
 This process test uses the "GDS287" DataSet (https://www.ncbi.nlm.nih.gov/sites/GDSbrowser?acc=GDS287).
 Due to its applicability, we can expect it to work on other similar DataSets in NCBI GEO.
+Despite including a section in the R code to identify outliers, the dataset analyzed for this project didn’t contain any outliers requiring removal.
+However, the relevant code remains intact within the project, ensuring preparedness for future datasets that may necessitate outlier identification and removal.

 ---Acknowledgements---
 This project was developed as a part of AS.410.712.81.FA23 Advanced Practical Computer Concepts for Bioinformatics Fianl Project.